We are taking part in a new Quadblogging group….

 Here is a video explaining what we will be doing…

-Here are the three other schools we will be visiting through blogging.
+Here are the three other schools we will be connecting with through blogging.
 They will be visiting us through our blog.
-We will have at least two weeks to focus on each blog.

 Here are our challenges: